[Aomori Nebuta / Hirosaki Neputa] A look back at the aftermath of Aomori's four major summer festivals [Sansha Festival / Tachineputa]

 "Neputa Sending" - Purifying with Fire

-The spectacle of the impressive Neputa engulfed in flames is fleeting, in stark contrast to the grand finale of the Aomori Neputa.
-In Tsugaru, it is said that " summer ends when the Neputa ends ," making this an important milestone event for the region.
+The sight of the powerful Neputa floats being engulfed in flames is fleeting, a stark contrast to the grand finale of the Aomori Nebuta Festival.
+In Tsugaru, it is said that "when Neputa ends, summer ends," highlighting the importance of this festival to the community.

 What happened after the Neputa festival?